Caitlyn Jenner Is the Latest Celebrity Talking About Running for Senate

 The next opportunity to run may be in 2018, but Senator Dianne Feinstein, California’s 84-year-old Democratic incumbent, hasn’t said whether she plans to retire.

 As the L.A.
-Times notes, the California Republican Party has elected a number of celebrities over the years, including former President Ronald Reagan, former Governor Arnold Schwarzenegger, and former Congressman Sonny Bono.
+Times notes, the California Republican Party has elected a number of celebrities over the years, including former president Ronald Reagan, former governor Arnold Schwarzenegger, and former congressman Sonny Bono.

-Last fall Kanye West announced he’s running for president in 2020, so if Jenner does enter the race, prepare yourself for Caitlyn and Kanye Take D.C.
+Last fall, Kanye West announced he’s running for president in 2020, so if Jenner does enter the race, prepare yourself for Caitlyn and Kanye Take D.C.

 Comments